 Secondly, apply for a credit card and make sure to pay your bills on time once you start using it.
 Within a few months, your credit report will look a lot better than it was and you can use it to persuade the new landlords to let your rent their house.

 You will most likely succeed in finding a new house even with an eviction on your credit if you follow one of the above-mentioned methods.
-Everyone makes a mistake.
-Make sure to pay your rent on time and maintain a good relationship with your new landlord.
-This negative remark will get wiped out from your credit report within just a few months.
+Everyone makes mistakes, so make sure to pay your rent on time and maintain a good relationship with your new landlord.
+Doing so will get this unfortunate circumstance off of your credit report so that you can move forward within just a few months.